trussworks/react-uswds/docs/codespace_pr_reviews.md

    ![application running message](https://github.com/trussworks/react-uswds/assets/59394696/9d6ac91d-5ea2-4bbc-a64d-685076444354)

-   If you don't see that message (it doesnt alawys happen) check the terminal for something like this:
+   If you don't see that message (it doesn't always happen) check the terminal for something like this:
    ![storybook started message in the terminal](https://user-images.githubusercontent.com/13249580/272653168-b9d66c78-3659-4c18-a7b4-c6d493354135.png)

    If you see that, go to `Ports` tab in the top bar of that bottom section where your `Terminal` is.
 You can find a link under the column in the table labelled `Forwarded address`.
 Click that to open the sotrybook site being hosted on Codespaces.